thorade/HelmholtzMedia/README.md

 For license conditions (including the disclaimer of warranty) visit [http://www.modelica.org/licenses/ModelicaLicense2](http://www.modelica.org/

 ## Development and contribution
-Any feedback regarding the library is appreciated.
+Any feedback regarding the library is highly appreciated (beta-testers welcome!).
-You may report any issues using the [Issues](../../issues) button.
+You may report feedback, issues or feature-requests using the [Issues](../../issues) button.
 Contributions in the form of [Pull Requests](../../pulls) are always welcome.